manicprone/joint-kit/README.md

 ## Joint Actions

-The Joint Action set is the backbone of the Joint Library.
+The Joint Action library is the backbone of the Joint solution.

 The library provides a robust set of abstract data actions that hook directly to your persistence layer, handling the logic for common CRUD and relational data operations.
-The actions are configured to your data schema, and your desired functionality, using a simple JSON syntax ( see the  [Joint Action API][section-joint-action-api] ).
+The actions are configured to your data schema, and your desired functionality, using a simple JSON syntax ( see the  [Joint Action Syntax][section-joint-action-syntax] ).

 <span>---</span>